About Us

 Next Step Training Program began as a ministry of Home For His Glory, Inc. (HFHG), which is a 501(c)3 charitable organization that serves homeschooling families in the Kentuckiana area.
 NSTP became its own non-profit in May of 2022.
 This was the logical “next step” for this organization that serves young adults who need extra support to fulfill their God-given purpose.
 Our executive team members have served within HFHG from its inception and have backgrounds that uniquely qualify them for their respective positions.

-We are seeking donors, volunteers and applicants to keep our program moving smoothly.
-All donations are tax deductible.
+We are seeking donors, volunteers, and applicants to keep our program moving smoothly.
+All donations are tax-deductible.
 Checks should be made out to Next Step Training Program.

 ADMISSIONS PROCESS: